astannnn/R2D2-FL-new/technical_report.md

 - Weighted aggregation based on local dataset size
 - Shared global model architecture

-FedAvg serves as the primary reference baseline for all experiments.
+FedAvg serves as the primary reference baseline.

 ---

-### 2.2 FedProx
+### 3.2 FedProx

 FedProx extends FedAvg by adding a proximal regularization term to the local objective: